federico-trotta/federico-trotta.github.io/docs/articles.md

 ***

 ## My articles for DZone
-I'm having the privilege to co-author the following articles with [Karin Wolok](https://www.projectelevate.io/):
+I had the privilege to co-author the following articles with [Karin Wolok](https://www.projectelevate.io/):
 - [An Introduction to Stream Processing](https://dzone.com/articles/an-introduction-to-stream-processing)
 - [Choosing The Right Stream Processing System: A Comprehensive Guide](https://dzone.com/articles/choosing-the-right-stream-processing-system)
 - [Exploring The Dynamics of Streaming Databases](https://dzone.com/articles/exploring-the-dynamics-of-streaming-databases)